Happiness Begins: Background

+Writing and recording

 In writing and recording for the album, the brothers said that they wanted a "new and improved sound" with "feel-good tracks", so their A&R at Republic Records, Wendy Goldstein, got in contact with Ryan Tedder, Greg Kurstin and Justin Tranter to help compose and produce songs for them.
 Tedder stated that they would "write a song in about 90 minutes, [... and] cut it in the second hour.
-It would be demo'd by dinner."
-Billboard described the resulting sound as containing "hints of everything from '80s new wave to reggae to country", and also said that "Nick describes [album track] 'Hesitate' as Joe's love letter to Sophie, while 'I Believe' is a synth-heavy slow jam that alludes to his own whirlwind romance with Chopra ".
+It would be demo'd by dinner".
+This resulted in the pop-oriented, commercial sound of the album.Billboard described the resulting sound as containing "hints of everything from '80s new wave to reggae to country", and also said that "Nick describes [album track] 'Hesitate' as Joe's love letter to Sophie, while 'I Believe' is a synth-heavy slow jam that alludes to his own whirlwind romance with Chopra".

-Promotion
+Release and promotion

 The band announced the album in a Twitter post on April 22, 2019, sharing the cover art and release date.
 The brothers then separately shared the news, with Kevin stating that he was "most proud" of the album.

+World tour

 On April 30, the band posted teasers to social media with "Happiness Begins tomorrow".
 The next day, the band officially announced the Happiness Begins Tour, which began on August 7, 2019.
 The tour played 92 shows in North America and Europe.

 Singles

 On March 1, 2019, "Sucker" was released as the lead single from the album.
+The music video was directed by Anthony Mandler and was released on the same day.
 The song debuted at number one on the Billboard Hot 100, becoming the Jonas Brothers' first song to do so.
+It was nominated for Best Pop Duo/Group Performance for the 62nd Annual Grammy Awards and in four categories at the 2019 MTV Video Music Awards, including Video of the Year, winning for Best Pop Video.

 On April 5, 2019, "Cool" was released as the second single.
 The song debuted and peaked at number 27 on the Hot 100.
-"Only Human" was released as the third and last single of the album on July 2, 2019.
+The accompanying music video for "Cool" was also directed by Mandler, and premiered on the same day.
+"Only Human" was released as the third and final single of the album on July 2, 2019.
+The music video was directed by Mandler again and was released on August 13, 2019.
+The song peaked at number 18 on the Hot 100.